The Chinese Restaurant: Cast

 "The Chinese Restaurant" was the first episode that did not feature regular character Kramer (Michael Richards), Jerry's neighbor.
-David explained that the reason for Kramer's absence was because—during Seinfeld's early seasons—the character never left his apartment and did not go out with the other three.
-Richards was still displeased with the absence of his character, as he felt the episode was a breakthrough and—as such—essential for the series' development.
+David explained that the reason for Kramer's absence was because, during Seinfeld's early seasons, the character never left his apartment and did not go out with the other three.
+Richards was still displeased with the absence of his character, as he felt the episode was a breakthrough and, as such, essential for the series' development.
 In an interview for the Seinfeld first- and second-season DVD box set, he commented: "The Chinese restaurant episode was so unique, and I just wanted to be a part of that because it was cutting edge.
 I knew that was a very important episode; it was so odd."

-Michael Mitz—who portrayed one of the payphone occupants—would return in season five as a photographer in "The Puffy Shirt".
-The maître d' was portrayed by actor James Hong; it is one of the actor's notable roles in the United States.
-(In fact, he had a small part in a season one episode of The Bob Newhart Show in 1972, portraying a man who is mistaken for a maître d'.
-He also played a similar maitre d' role in the 1961 movie Flower Drum Song.)
-Judy Kain—known for a recurring role on Married... with Children—guest-starred as Lorraine Catalano, the receptionist of Jerry's uncle.
+Michael Mitz, who portrayed one of the payphone occupants, would return in season five as a photographer in "The Puffy Shirt".
+The maître d' was portrayed by James Hong; it is one of the actor's notable roles in the United States.
+Hong had a small part in an episode of The Bob Newhart Show, season one, in 1972, portraying a man who is mistaken for a maître d', and played a similar role to his in "The Chinese Restaurant" in the 1961 film Flower Drum Song.
+Judy Kain, known for a recurring role on Married... with Children, guest-starred as Lorraine Catalano, the receptionist of Jerry's uncle.
 David Tress guest-starred as Mr. Cohen, a guest who enters the restaurant and receives a table without reservation, as he is good friends with the maître d'.
-Larry David's voice can be heard among the group of elderly people Elaine offers money to for one of their egg-rolls.
-Norman Brenner—who worked as Richards' stand-in on the show for all its nine seasons—appears as an extra; he is sitting by the door of the restaurant when George, Jerry, and Elaine enter, and is still at the same spot when they leave.
+Larry David's voice can be heard among the group of elderly people from whom Elaine tries to buy an egg-roll.
+Norman Brenner, Richards' stand-in, appears as an extra; he is sitting by the door of the restaurant when George, Jerry, and Elaine enter, and is still at the same spot when they leave.